Recycling in the Automotive Industry

 while reducing development times

 Audi, one of the most successful car makers in history, needed to look within if they wanted to move towards a more sustainable path within the industry.
-With the excess amounts of plastic packaging, 3devo’s Shr3d It plastic shredder, AIRID Polymer Dryer, and Composer 450 Filament, have helped Audi repurpose their plastic waste into 3D printed tools that assist their employees in their day-to-day tasks.
+With the excess amounts of plastic packaging, 3devo’s Shr3d It plastic shredder, AIRID Polymer Dryer, and Precision 450 Filament, have helped Audi repurpose their plastic waste into 3D printed tools that assist their employees in their day-to-day tasks.

 German car manufacturer Audi has been a global leader in the automotive industry since its establishment in 1909.
 It recognizes high performance, reliable build quality and progressive design as its key areas of focus.
 Audi’s sustainability initiative extends beyond electric cars, and now the brand has taken steps internally to introduce eco-conscious practices to its design and production departments.
 3devo’s full solution allowed them to establish a three-step solution for the closed-loop usage of plastics.

 As part of their initiative to strengthen and expand their recycling efforts, luxury automotive brand Audi has been exploring the “chemical recycling of plastics from automotive manufacturing,’’ in ways that are both environmentally and financially viable.
 Their ‘’Mission: Zero’’ project seeks to encourage minimal or closed-loop usage of plastics, as a step towards net-zero carbon emissions by 2025.
 The primary challenge was to achieve this without compromising automotive component quality.